top of page

 Minors (AAA) Softball

 Minors Softball (also called AAA in Baseball and in some other local Leagues) is the middle age Division, and the first Player pitch opportunity.
-This Division is for League Age 9 and 10, with some age 8 players depending on skill and experience.
+This Division is for League Age 9 and 10, with some age 8 players depending on skill and experience, and the need of the Minors teams.

 Modified Player Pitch begins with players pitching (everyone has the opportunity unless they opt-out), and will sometimes include coaches stepping in to pitch in lieu of walking the batter.

 This Division plays a catcher, and introduces stealing the bases and stealing home throughout the season.
-This season ends in a town playoff if there are more than 3 teams.
-It also might include a D6 North end-of-season tournament.
+This season ends in a D6 tournament.

 Rules for Minors/AAA Softball are currently phased.
-This has been the subject of incredible thought as we're trying to raise the level of play in Falmouth.
-In 2024, the rules will be phased so that we can balance players who have never played before, or have lower skill or knowledge.
+This has been the subject of incredible thought as we're trying to raise the level of play in Falmouth and District 6.
 The beginning of the season will introduce the game, and will provide opportunities for everyone to learn and try new positions.
 As the season progresses, new rules are added with plenty of time for coaches to teach the rules at practices.
 This allows for broader understanding and better access to the game among players of different skill.
 By the end of the season, the game is played at full All Stars rules.
 This is a great opportunity for older and more advanced players, it allows everyone to shine where they play the best, raises competitiveness, and teaches players to consider the good of the team.

 Minors Softball has pre-season practices and league-wide Skills and Drills sessions.
 Players this age also have access to Pitchers Clinics with professional coaches.
 Throughout the season, there are team practices and weekly all-teams practices on a designated week day.
 These practices aren't mandatory, but are highly encouraged and might affect play towards the end of the season.